-Settings panels allow you to optimize the look, contents and layout of the MegAlign Pro view.
-To learn what can be done within each panel and their "areas" (expandable sections within each panel), click the links below.
+Settings panels allow you to optimize the look, contents and layout of the MegAlign Pro window.
+To learn what can be done within each panel and the expandable "sections" within each panel, click the links below.

 - Style

 - Tracks

 - Features

 - Places

 - Details

 - Console